SebastianTroy/CppEasySerDes/README.md

 SetChildTypes<ChildT1, ChildT2, ChildT3, ...>();
 ````

-Each child type must also have a defined `esd::JsonSerialiser<ChildT>` that extends `esd::JsonPolymorphicClassSerialiser`.
+Each child type must also have a defined `esd::JsonSerialiser<ChildT>` that extends `esd::PolymorphicClassHelper`.
 The requirement to specify the child types means the definitions of each serialiser must be defined in reverse heirarchical order, i.e. from grandest child type first, to base type last.

 [Back to Index](#Table-of-Contents)